Fifty3North/Hoard/README.md

 ### Event

 An event is a fact that has happened within your system.
-It contains all the information required to chang state in your store.
+It contains all the information required to change state in your store.

 Events always have an Id of type Guid.